 The Department of Housing and Urban Development (HUD) is a Cabinet-level federal agency that has responsibility for implementing policies relating to housing in the U.S. The HUD plays an number of important roles:

 - Combating housing discrimination by promoting equal opportunity housing in the rental and purchase markets.

 - Supporting vulnerable and minority populations.

-HUD offers a variety of grant programs and vouchers to qualifying individuals and families.
+The HUD also offers a variety of other programs and initiatives to benefit individuals, families, and communities.
 Some of these include: